 This is a PDF digital download for The Mānuka Skirt.

 When you purchase through PayPal (or if you would rather make a bank transfer, please email me firstname.lastname@example.org to arrange) you will be emailed the digital pattern and tutorial.
 Save these to your computer.

 Furthermore, when you are logged into the website you can also find the files in “My Downloads”.
 This is where the most updated version of your purchases will be and you can access it any time.
 In the future I may revise this pattern and slightly alter it.
 If you’re sewing in the future, check back for the latest version.

 The pattern is 12 pages long in black and white, and can be printed on A4 or US Letter paper on your home computer and then assembled for use.

 You will receive a comprehensive tutorial with instructions, photos and tips to guide you in your sewing of this garment.
 Please view this tutorial on your device or computer to save the trees!

 What’s a PDF?

 A digital document viewable in Mac Preview or Adobe Acrobat Reader.
-You will be able to save, view and print these documents on your computer or device and unlimited amount of times.
+You can save, view and print these documents on your computer or device and unlimited amount of times.

 Returns and Support

-Because this is a digital product and can be saved to your computer, I am not able to offer returns on any purchase unless at some fault of my own.
+Because this is a digital product and can be saved to your computer, returns are not available unless at some fault of my own.
 So, please choose carefully and make sure you are purchasing the correct pattern!